 We’ve created this guide to help you get closer to your Brazilian customers.
 A web presence that is in tune with Brazil’s culture will make your customers feel well disposed to you, and give them the confidence to do business with you.
-Get the little details right, and you'll be in a good position right from the start in your new market.
+By understanding these little yet important details, you'll be in a good position right from the start in your new market.

 2 The main language